datasektionen/bawang-content/en/organisation/sammansattning/body.md

 ## Board member of business relations

-Works with business related question and our projects and commitess related to this area.
+Works with business related question and our projects and committees related to this area.
-Is also responsible for internal communications and that imporant information is avaiable to our members.
+Is also responsible for internal communications and that important information is available to our members.

 __Contact person to__